-While there is usually a place on the initial application for the prospective tenant to indicate their income as well as a place of employment, you should always be sure to verify this information.
+While there is usually a place on the initial application for the potential tenants to indicate their income as well as a place of employment, you should always be sure to verify this information.
 The landlord should always contact the applicant’s employer to get an employment verification.
 Ask the employer about the length of the applicant’s employment as well as their character as an employee.
 If you are finding that the applicant has a mediocre job history, such as that they have trouble holding a job for an extended period of time, it may be a cause for concern.
 When considering the applicant’s salary, abide by the “Three Times” rule.
 Typically, the applicant’s after-tax salary should be equal to three times the monthly rent.
-Ask the potential tenant to supply his or her two most recent paystubs, W-2 forms, or tax returns.
+Ask the potential tenant to supply his or hers two most recent paystubs, W-2 forms, or tax returns.
 In certain cases, such as if the person will be starting a new job in the area, a letter from an employer will suffice.

 Conduct a Criminal Check

 A landlord should always conduct a criminal background check for potential tenants.
 This is a strong indicator as to what type of resident the tenant will turn out to be.
 It is important to take the results of the criminal background check into consideration when it comes to possible damage to the property, as well as the safety of neighbors and other renters.
-If you find that the applicant has been convicted of a felony or many misdemeanors, you may want to reconsider renting your property to them.
+If you find the applicant has been convicted of a felony or many misdemeanors, you may want to reconsider renting your property to them.